First-year composition: First-year requirement debate

 Other scholars such as David Smit disagree, arguing that the first-year composition requirement remain and that the course's curriculum and structure be altered for improvement.
 Smit explains that many of the developmental goals of those who favor abolishing the requirement can still be achieved by offering more writing experiences.
 He proposes more genre writing in composition courses with a "scaffolding" progression of discipline writing.
 If this was done, he suggests, the concerns over the status of composition studies in the university would still be solved, as the course would no longer be seen as skills based.

 Some universities, such as Rowan University in a 2023 entry on the university's website, do believe that continuing to teach and utilize the first-year composition program holds several valuable benefits for students to learn such as the social aspects that come with both reading and writing and the discussions between students that arise from it, the overall importance critical analysis of text holds, how to use outside factors like audience and purpose to better understand their writing, learning how to create informed writing that includes all societal groups, not just one, and it helps students understand the ethical requirements that comes when researching and writing new information.

 There has been no consensus reached in composition studies regarding the status of the first-year composition course requirement.
 The benefits of the course, as well as the drawbacks, continue to be debated and the scholars noted above are only a few of the voices and perspectives involved in this discussion.
 Despite the debate about the requirement, it remains in effect at a majority of US colleges universities.

 Structure of contemporary first-year composition

 First-year composition is designed to meet the goals for successful completion set forth by the Council of Writing Program Administrators.
 To reach these goals, students must learn rhetorical conventions, critical thinking skills, information literacy, and the process of writing an academic paper.
 There is no standard curriculum for first-year composition established at the national level.
 Curriculum is developed at other levels by individual states, institutions, departments, and writing programs.

+Writing Process and Pedagogy

+Studies have shown how first-year composition is taught through different pedagogical approaches.
+Donald Murray argued that writing instruction should focus on process rather than project, encouraging students to revise and develop ideas during drafting.
+Peter Elbow emphasizes free writing and drafting as a way to reduce anxiety and encourage idea generation.

+James Berlin discusses how composition instruction is shaped by underlying beliefs about language and education.
+Richard Fulkerson also identifies multiple approaches to teaching writing, including expressive and critical approaches.